JatinVira/duckietown_contrib/DB21/README.md

 ## Breakdown of Sections

-This LX is divided into several sections, each focusing on a different aspect of the Duckiebot DB21J robot to facilatate the better understanding of the purpose and functionality of each section.
+This LX is divided into several sections, each focusing on a different aspect of the Duckiebot DB21J robot to facilitate the better understanding of the purpose and functionality of each section.

 1. [Sensors](sensors.md)